 Receive client alerts and/or Silicon Valley e-News in your inbox.

-As a Partner of the Firm’s Intellectual Property Practice Group, Ted leads the firm’s IP Transaction Team, as well as data breach incident response teams in the public and private sectors.
-Ted addressed information security risk management, and cross-border data transfer issue, including those involving the European Union and the Data Protection Safe Harbor.
+As a Partner of the Firm’s Intellectual Property Practice Group, Ted leads the firm’s IP Transaction Team, as well as the Data Privacy and CyberSecurity Team.
+Ted manages information security risk and cross-border data transfer issues, including those involving the European Union and the Data Protection Safe Harbor.
 He helps businesses monetize their data and build data-centric business models, including building data protections for Internet connected devices of all types.
 He also negotiates and prepares business process outsourcing, distribution, branding, software development, hosted application and electronic commerce agreements for all types of companies.

 His practice includes media and advertising issues, especially online, mobile platforms and on social networks.
 He solves legal problems in payment systems and financial data processing.
 Advising clients on complex intellectual property development and licensing programs, he builds strategic technology and marketing alliances, including the Internet of Things.

 His work for current firm clients includes major financial institutions, colleges and universities, manufacturers and distributors, hardware and microchip manufacturers, software companies, hospitals and health systems, governments and government contractors.
 Ted prepares and negotiates deals on transaction services, supply chain development, marketing and distribution ventures, and network infrastructure.
 His experience as primary technology counsel for Bank of America provides clients with a deep understanding of issues facing financial services.